 student featured

-June Saito is senior style communication main at the University of Nebraska-Lincoln.
+June Saito is a senior style communication main at the University of Nebraska-Lincoln.
 Although his importance is technically one commercial enterprise, Saito stated he has continually thrived in his creativity.
-Because his mother tailored garments, Saito changed into surrounded by using fabric from an early age and has preferred expressing himself artistically via drawing and style.
+Because his mother tailored garments, Saito changed surrounded by using fabric from an early age and has preferred expressing himself artistically via drawing and style.

 +1 Jineo1